-The MST program uses a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed The framework is comprised of Five Service Areas to meet the core requirements.
-Youth work together with staff to ensure they have v a I u a b I e input into activity choices, as the activities strive to meet the needs and interests of the youth.
+The MST program uses a comprehensive youth development curriculum framework to ensure the physical, cognitive, social, and emotional needs of youth are addressed.
+The framework is comprised of Five Service Areas to meet the core requirements.
+Youth work together with staff to ensure they have valuable input into activity choices, as the activities strive to meet the needs and interests of the youth.

-Program opportunities will be offered in life skills, citizenship, and leadership in the following program areas:
+Program opportunities are offered in life skills, citizenship, and leadership in the following program areas:

-- Youth Councils will provide opportunities for youth to actively participate in planning and conducting youth programs. - Volunteer Community Service will provide opportunities for youth to actively learn through service to their community. - Workforce Preparation will provide opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Labs will provide opportunities for youth to explore interests, enhance technology skills, and research information.
+- Youth Councils provide opportunities for youth to actively participate in planning and conducting youth programs. - Volunteer Community Service provides opportunities for youth to actively learn through service to their community. - Workforce Preparation provides opportunities for youth to prepare for successful entry into the workforce. - Youth Technology Labs provide opportunities for youth to explore interests, enhance technology skills, and research information.

-We encourage our Families to share their culture, heritage and home language throughout all curriculums.
+We encourage our Families to share their culture, heritage, and home language throughout all curriculums.